 The notion of the ‘invisible infrastructure’ is very real.
 Volumes of airspace are vital to understand for more than just pilots.
 The onus falls on developers to present to the aviation regulators that their proposal won’t adversely affect safety, so it is important to understand these responsibilities.

-Using a case study AvLaw Consulting was directy involved in, Amin illustrates the effects of an aeronautical impact assessment on businesses.
+Using a case study Avlaw Aviation Consulting was directly involved in, Amin illustrates the effects of an aeronautical impact assessment on businesses.

 You can watch the video here.